AWS Bedrock is powerful and

 Audit and architecture

-We review your existing Bedrock setup - or your planned architecture if you are starting fresh.
-We look at model choices, Knowledge Base configuration, agent definitions, IAM roles, and any existing logging.
-You get a written findings document with specific gaps and a prioritized build plan, not a slide deck full of recommendations without owners.
+We review your existing Bedrock setup, or your planned architecture if you are starting fresh, covering model choices, Knowledge Base configuration, agent definitions, IAM roles, and logging.
+You get a written findings document with specific gaps and a prioritized build plan.

 2